dottjt/plastic/chapters/06-date.md

 ### Arrival at her apartment

 I wish I had a car.
 But instead, I had a date.
+A wholesome exchange of flavoured tinnitus.
+The heated interaction between trying to merge an

+A parlance between a squashed antelope and the world's smallest Lego brick.    between a woman's biggest nightmare and a man's smallest

 <!-- I think the theme I want for this chapter is that the character has forgotten all about her. -->